 “Can you see what it is?” he asked Blacky.

 Blacky had also been staring into the distance.
 Sweat ran from his forehead into his bushy eyebrows where it gathered long enough to collect and then flow into his eyes.

 “Dammit!” he muttered, raising his sleeve to his eyes to try to soak out the salty liquid and make them stop burning.

 Bandolero took his eyes off the horizon for a quick glance at Blacky and quickly set them back to the horizon.
 “Shit!” he exclaimed.
 “Where’d it go?”
 His eyes scanned back and forth as he tried to regain the mysterious vision.

-> Blacky stopped rubbing his eyes and peered into the distance.
+Blacky stopped rubbing his eyes and peered into the distance.
 His eyes scanned back and forth as he tried to regain the mysterious vision.
 “I don’t see it,” he said.
 His stinging eyes were making his nose run now.
-It was gathering in his mustache.
-He could feel it collecting there.
+It was gathering in his mustache where it lingered and gathered long enough to collect and then drain to his mouth.
 His sleeve came up again, this time wiping back and forth across his mustache and nose.
-Now instead of just running his nose felt like it was streaming.
+Now, instead of just running, his nose felt like it was streaming.

-> “Hey, uh, Blacky,” said Bandolero, “yer nose is bleedin’.”
+“Hey, uh, Blacky,” said Bandolero, “yer nose is bleedin’.”

 “Well, shit and double shit,” said Blacky.
 “Borrow your neckerchief?”